DockerJamaica/docker.training/index.rst

 :doc:`react/index`
    This training is intended for people who are new to Docker or want to learn about the best practices of React + Docker development.
+:doc:`robot/index`
+   This training is intended for people who are new to Docker or want to learn about the best practices of Robot Frameowrk + Docker development.

 Indices and tables